I Can't Wait to Pay My Mortgage Off!Apr 24, 2020

 Clearly, even in the final year of a 30-year mortgage, there is an interest savings.
 When you take out a mortgage, you’re using someone else’s money to make a purchase.
 This is a bank lending you money to buy a house.
 The bank must make a profit on its investment, as any business does, so it charges you interest.
 No mortgage, no interest payment.

 But what is the opportunity cost?
 Look at it this way: Say it would cost me $50,000 to pay my mortgage of early.
-If I do so, my return will be the interest rate on the mortgage – 4.5% in this case.
+If I do so, my actual return will be the interest rate on the mortgage – 4.5% in this case.
 My opportunity cost will be what I could/may have earned with those same dollars in an alternate investment.
 What would an investment portfolio have earned, for example?
 If I could have invested within my comfort level and risk tolerance and earned 9%, then I would be far better off investing, and continuing to pay off the mortgage.

 So the mortgage interest deduction may very well factor into the decision to repay a mortgage early.
 A taxpayer needs to look at all the deductions available to make a wise decision.